A Hospital Visitor

 I barely managed to sputter out, “What… What did you…”

-“I gave you a small dose of a powerful concoction,” he told me, and then checked his mechanical watch.
+“I gave you a small dose of my own special brew.
+It always helped me sleep,” he told me, and then checked his mechanical watch.
 “It’s about two in the morning.
 I wanted it to be just us, so I knocked out the orderlies, nurses, and other staff in this ward, too.
 Bigger doses, so they probably won’t wake up until sunrise, at the earliest.”

 “Peter…”